carbonioid/productivity-suite/doc/search.md

 > When initialising an implementation of the search API, the user will pass a number of functions, each matched to a condition `type` that can evaluate a query of that type on an invidiual database entry and return an integer corresponding to the number of matches that condition has on that entry.

+> If the function encounters a `type` of condition that does not have a matching implementation, the `handle_search` function will throw a `ValueError`

 ## Request schema
 The body of a request to an implementation of the search API begins with a single highest-level group.
 Some special properties apply to this group:
 1. It must exist (not be `None`)
 2. It must be of type `group`
 3. It must have at least one condition
 4. It must be required

+> If any of these are failed, the `handle_search` function will throw a `ValueError`

 ## Response schema
 The search response consists of a list of entries, ordered by number of search hits;